jeysal/ngx-input-flow/README.md

 ## FAQ

-**Q: Is this package stable yet?**
-A: This is an alpha version that might not work in all cases quite yet.
-A stable 1.0.0 will be published once more testing and polishing is done.

 **Q: How do I use this within a form?**
 A: A variable number of form controls is problematic, because every control needs to have a unique `name`.
 You'd probably be best off excluding the controls from the form management by declaring it standalone: